prodigeni/reddit_streamer/README.md

     #               PROGRAM TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER
     #               PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

+###Changelog

+- 0.3
+    - added **support for vimeo.com, liveleak.com and dailymotion.com**
+    - adjusted video link limit (100 is the maximum supported by reddit)
+    - youtu.be links aren't unshortened anymore (they are supported by recent revisions of the VLC youtube parser)
+- 0.2
+    - fixed bug where youtube playlists would be played fully
+- 0.1
+    - initial release

 ###Dependencies